apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 ### Starting up a new Gateway

-Once a service is running independently, you can start up a gatway to sit in front of it.
+Once a service is running independently, you can start up a gateway to sit in front of it.
 Even if you have only migrated one of your services, you can set up a gateway, and verify it is working.
 Once it is, you can expand, and keep adding services to your graph, until all services are moved over.
 Once that is done, the old stitching gateway can be retired.